 How does NZIF work… for participants?

-NZIF welcomes any and all improvisors who find themselves in Wellington during 14–21 October 2017.
+NZIF welcomes any and all improvisors who find themselves in Wellington during 20-27 October 2018.
 There are workshops you can sign up for, shows you can watch (and possibly perform in), networking/forum sessions covering various industry topics, and plenty of opportunities for chill/fun/epic social times.
-All shows are cast and created the week of the festival.
+Almost all shows are cast and created the week of the festival.
 Participants come as individuals (but often bring along company mates) and everyone seems to have a pretty great time!
-This is our ninth festival and we make changes and tweaks as needed each year to make sure we’re best serving the improv community.
+This is our tenth festival and we make changes and tweaks as needed each year to make sure we’re best serving the improv community.

 How does NZIF work… for the public?